Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 - **URL**
   - The Snowflake account URL in the following format: **<account_identifier>.snowflakecomputing.com**
 - **Private Key**
   - The customer-generated private key.
 Supports both encrypted and unencrypted versions.
-For instructions on generating the Snowflake private key, see [Snowflake > Key-pair authentication and key-pair rotation](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key)
+For instructions on generating the Snowflake private key, see [Snowflake > Key-pair authentication and key-pair rotation](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).
+If the private key is encrypted, you must provide the Private Key Passphrase.
+- **Private Key Passphrase**
+The encrypted private key passphrase for use with an encrypted private key.
+Do not assign a value if the private key is unencrypted.

 ![Authentication Configuration](assets/SnowflakeAuthentication.png)

 #### Key-pair Generation
-To complete the connector authentication, use the following steps to alter the username with the public key details in Snowflake.
+To complete the connector authentication, use the following steps to alter the username with the public key details in Snowflake:

 1. Generate a public key in Snowflake.
-For information, see [Generate a Public Key](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-a-public-key)
+For information, see [Generate a Public Key](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-a-public-key).
-2. Assign the public key to the **username** that is being used with the connector by using an **ALTER USER** command in Snowflake. *Note* Only owners with **ACCOUNTADMIN** privileges can alter a user.
+2. Assign the public key to the above user by using an `ALTER USER` command in Snowflake.
+Only owners of users or users with SECURITYADMIN roles or higher can alter a user.
+For more information, see [Assign the public key to a Snowflake user](https://docs.snowflake.com/en/user-guide/key-pair-auth#assign-the-public-key-to-a-snowflake-user).
+To successfully assign the public key to the user, ensure the following:
+    * Enter the Snowflake username in double quotes (`"`).
+For example, `"SNOWFLAKE.USER"`.
+    * Copy and paste the public key without line breaks.
-3. Run the query to update the user with the new public key
+3. Run the query to update the user with the new public key.

+Snowflake supports public and private key rotations.
+For more information, see [Configuring key-pair rotation](https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-rotation).

 #### Key-pair Generation Example